 Unique Ways to Celebrate Memorial Day: Volunteer Opportunities

-There are so many different volunteer opportunities during holidays such as Thanksgiving, Christmas, and even Earth Day.
-However, many people forget that celebrations such as Memorial Day are more than just opportunities to cook out and spend time with family.
+There are so many different volunteer opportunities during Thanksgiving, Christmas, and even Earth Day.
+However, many people forget that holidays such as Memorial Day are more than just opportunities to cook out and spend time with family.

 What is Memorial Day?